markdoc/docs/pages/docs/functions.md

 ### Debug

-This function simply renders the value as serialized JSON value in the document.
+This function simply renders the value as a serialized JSON value in the document.
 This can be useful for determining what value is in a [variable](/docs/syntax#variables).

 {% markdoc-example %}